thexande/pokedex/README.md

 Might it be advisable to pass in all of the data you need into the view before the user starts clicking buttons ?

+* Add a "reset" link somewhere to allow the user to remove all Pokemón from the gym.

 STRETCH:

-* Add a "clear all" link to clear all Pokemón from the gym.
 * As a user, when I fight two Pokemón, the winner's CP is incremented by 20.
 * Run a migration to add an image field to the Pokemon database that takes an image url, the image should show on both the gym pages and the Pokemón index page.